Milwaukee Biking Guide 2025

 Oak Leaf Trail

 Spanning approximately 135 miles, the Oak Leaf Trail is a network of paved paths encircling Milwaukee County.
 The trail connects numerous parks and green spaces, providing riders with a mix of urban and natural scenery.
 Its extensive reach and well-maintained paths make it suitable for cyclists of all ages and abilities.
+The trail has multiple entry points along the North Shore, and includes for convenient access to the Shorewood Farmers Market in Estabrook Park.

 Hank Aaron State Trail